-The fair values of cash and cash equivalents, trade and other receivables and trade and other payables approximate their carrying amounts largely due to the short-term maturities of these instruments.
+The fair values of cash and cash equivalents, trade and other receivables, amount due from a related party and accruals approximate their carrying amounts largely due to the short-term maturities of these instruments.

-The following methods and assumptions were used to determine the fair values of other financial assets:
+The following methods and assumptions were used to determine the fair values of other financial assets

 Fair value of interest free long-term loan to a related party is evaluated by the Establishment using valuation techniques including the discounted cash flow (DCF) model.
 The inputs to this model are taken from observable markets where possible, but where this is not feasible inputs are based on parameters such as interest rates, specific country risk factors, individual credit worthiness of the customer and credit risks characteristics.
-As at the reporting date, the carrying amounts of interest-free long-terms loans due to their terms, has fair values lower than their carrying values.
+As at the reporting date, the carrying amounts of interest-free long-term loan due to its terms, has fair value lower than its carrying value.